antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 Application Modes
 =================

-On boot, the Payload Application has an opportunity to determine the "mode" of operation requested.
-This is used to instruct the Payload Application to start up in one or more states to facilitate actions such as upgrading application software or implementing a "factory reset" to recover from some failure.
+On boot, the Onboard Application has an opportunity to determine the "mode" of operation requested.
+This is used to instruct the Onboard Application to start up in one or more states to facilitate actions such as upgrading application software or implementing a "factory reset" to recover from some failure.
 Mode handling is typically implemented via SDK libraries.

 Application Upgrades
 ====================

-Payload Applications are expected to upgrade themselves, typically using package-based processes (i.e. deb/rpm).
+Onboard Applications are expected to upgrade themselves, typically using package-based processes (i.e. deb/rpm).

 An alternate PA mode should be used to trigger an upgrade.
 This explicit approach is preferred as it allows for upgrade/recovery in the event the PA is unable to operate normally.